saptarshidec/Nova_LIS/README.md

 # Nova_LIS

-This is our Software Engineering Lab project for the Spring Semester 2021-22 at IIT Kharagour.
+This is our Software Engineering Lab project for the Spring Semester 2021-22 at IIT Kharagpur.
 We have developed a Library Information System for effective management of a Library.

 ## Project Contributors: